 The large currencies that circulate worldwide (dollar, pound sterling and yen) and European currencies are known as “convertibles”.

 They are called so because they are accepted means of payment frequently exchanged between countries and their institutions.
 And because they are freely circulating and have more or less stable exchange rates (for fx currency and banknote travel money).
 The exchange rates of these convertible currencies are usually acceptable.

 On the other hand, currencies with restricted circulation (usually difficult to bring with you out from the country of origin) are more expensive to obtain.
 We talk about the Moroccan dirham (MAD, the Colombian peso (COP), the Tanzanian Shilling (TZS) or the Angolan Kwanza (AOA) for example.

 Their degree of conversion is much lower than for convertible currencies.
-As a result, these “exotic currencies” are much more harder to buy or sell in Spain or back in your country of residente.
+As a result, these “exotic currencies” are much more harder to buy or sell in France or back in your country of residence.

 Do not accept dollars as an all in one currency

 If you are a resident in Spain and your local bank does not have the currency you are looking for, do not let them “sugar the pill” and sell you dollars that you can exchange to local currency at destination.